Ángel Perdomo: Pittsburgh Pirates

 On December 22, 2022, Perdomo signed a minor league contract with the Pittsburgh Pirates.
 He was assigned to the Triple-A Indianapolis Indians to begin the 2023 season, where he made 20 appearances and registered a 3.18 ERA with 35 strikeouts in 22 2/3 innings pitched.
 On June 3, 2023, Perdomo had his contract selected to the major league roster.
 On July 25, Perdomo surrendered a home run to San Diego Padres outfielder Juan Soto.
 He then intentionally hit the following batter, Manny Machado, with a pitch and was subsequently ejected.
 The following day, Perdomo was suspended three games for the incident.
 On August 20, he was placed on the injured list with left elbow discomfort.
 Four days later, he was transferred to the 60–day injured list, ending his season.
 In 30 appearances for Pittsburgh, he posted a 3.72 ERA with 44 strikeouts in 29.0 innings of work.
 On October 6, Perdomo underwent Tommy John surgery, ruling him out for the entirety of the 2024 season.
 Following the season on November 2, Perdomo was removed from the 40–man roster and sent outright to Triple–A Indianapolis.

 Athletics

 On November 6, 2023, Perdomo was claimed off waivers by the Atlanta Braves.
 However, on November 17, Perdomo was non-tendered by Atlanta, making him a free agent.
 On December 7, Perdomo re–signed with the Braves on a one–year, split major league contract.

 On March 17, 2025, Perdomo was traded to the Los Angeles Angels in exchange for a player to be named later or cash considerations.
 He was designated for assignment by the Angels on March 25.

 On March 30, 2025, Perdomo was claimed off waivers by the Athletics.
 In 4 appearances for the team, he posted a 5.40 ERA with 2 strikeouts across 3 1/3 innings pitched.
 Perdomo was designated for assignment by the Athletics on April 12.
 He cleared waivers and was sent outright to the Triple-A Las Vegas Aviators on April 14.
 Perdomo elected free agency on October 6.

+Los Angeles Angels

+On November 29, 2025, Perdomo signed a minor league contract with the Los Angeles Angels.
+He made 10 appearances for the Triple-A Salt Lake Bees, struggling to a 12.00 ERA with 12 strikeouts over 12 innings pitched.
+Perdomo was released by the Angels organization on May 4, 2026.

+Leones de Yucatán

+On May 15, 2026, Perdomo signed with the Leones de Yucatán of the Mexican League.
+In 24 relief appearances, he posted a 0–5 record with a 4.50 ERA and 34 strikeouts across 22 innings pitched.

+Algodoneros de Unión Laguna

+On July 17, 2026, Perdomo was traded to the Dorados de Chihuahua of the Mexican League, who subsequently traded him to the Algodoneros de Unión Laguna.